bede/deacon/README.md

 # Deacon

-Deacon is an ultrafast search tool that filters DNA sequences in FASTA/Q files and streams using accelerated minimizer comparison with query sequence(s), emitting either matching sequences (**search mode**), or sequences without matches (**deplete mode**).
+Deacon filters DNA sequences in FASTA/Q files and streams using accelerated minimizer comparison with query sequence(s), emitting either matching sequences (**search mode**), or sequences without matches (**deplete mode**).
 Sequences match when they share enough distinct minimizers with the indexed query to exceed chosen absolute and relative thresholds.
 Query size has little impact on filtering speed, enabling ultrafast search and depletion with gene-, genome- and pangenome-scale queries using a laptop.
 Deacon filters uncompressed FASTA/Q at **gigabases per second** on recent AMD, Intel (`x86_64`), and Apple `arm64` systems.
 Built with panhuman host depletion in mind—yet broadly useful for searching large sequence collections—Deacon delivers [leading classification accuracy](https://doi.org/10.1101/2025.06.09.658732) for host depletion and unrivalled speed using 5GB of RAM.

 Default parameters are carefully chosen but easily changed.
 Classification sensitivity, specificity and memory requirements may be tuned by varying *k*-mer length (`-k`), window size (`-w`), absolute match threshold (`-a`) and relative match threshold (`-r`) .
 Minimizer `k` and `w` are chosen at query index time, while the match thresholds can be chosen at filter time.
 Matching sequences are those that share enough distinct minimizers with the indexed query to exceed *both* the absolute threshold (`-a`, default 2 shared minimizers) and the relative threshold (`-r`, default 0.01 [1%] shared minimizers).
 Paired sequences are fully supported: a match in either mate causes both mates in the pair to be matched; `deacon filter` retains  matches by default (search mode) and discards matches in `--deplete` mode.
 Deacon reports live filtering performance during execution and optionally writes a JSON `--summary` upon completion.
 Sequences can optionally be renamed using `--rename` for privacy and smaller file sizes.
 Gzip, zst and xz compression formats are natively supported and detected by file extension.
 Other source formats can be converted to FASTA or FASTQ for consumption by Deacon via stdin.